crossvale-inc/ocp-introduction-workshop/workshop-script.md

       targetPort: 8080
 ```

+**Note:** Remember to replace `workshop` with your "project" string from earlier.

-The service created only allows communication within the cluster, the PodIps are only accesible to services running inside the Openshift cluster.
+The service created only allows communication within the cluster, the Pod IPs are only accesible to services running inside the Openshift cluster.
 It is possible to enable communication to consumers outside the cluster by creating an Openshift `Route`:

 To expose the front end from outside the cluster create a route: